 One-to-one consultations are also available and encouraged at any time in your office or a mutually–agreed location.

 A brown-bag lunchtime schedule (12:00-1:00pm) is listed below.
 Dessert will be provided.
-The location (TBD) will be driven by the demographics of the participants.
-Currently, East Bank and St. Paul campus locations are being considered.
+Meetings will be held in room 444, University Office Plaza (2221 University Ave SE).
 Projected dates follow, all on Mondays: